-3.2 Incorporating your views
+2.2 Incorporating your views

-Since our first DFES publication on 1st May 2020, we engaged with a wide representation of our stakeholders to test the forecasts' data, methodology, and outputs.
-That engagement generated a range of feedback which we assessed and used to update the forecasts in our July 2020 publication.
-This update still incorporates that feedback.
-Please see Section 6.2 for a summary of the feedback we received and how we have used it.
+We have engaged with a wide representation of our stakeholders to test the forecasts' data, methodology, and outputs.
+That engagement generated a range of feedback which we assessed and used to update our forecasts.
+This update builds on the feedback received to date.
+Please see Section 5.2 for a summary of the feedback we received and how we have used it.